victortodoran/docker-magento/README.md

+## Recognition
+Shout-out to @lillik and @marius-grad who initially built this repo.
+I just added minor adjustments for maintenance and personal use.

 ## Requirements

 This project requires the Docker and Docker Compose installed on the machine.
 Please follow the Docker installation steps from https://docs.docker.com/engine/installation/ and docker compose installation steps from https://docs.docker.com/compose/install/.